 Again, DeepCrawl or another crawling tool can highlight any areas of concern.

-If you’re a B2B website owner, waste no time in applying the best practice above.
+If you’re a B2B website owner in 2019, waste no time in applying the best practice above.
 Have no illusion that Google will want to see your site mobile first and this is what will help you get better rankings online.